Origami74/nostr-epoxy-reverse-proxy/NIP-XX.md

 ### Resolving Pubkeys

-Both Client and Proxy can use kind `18909` announcements to resolve pubkeys to url's.
+Both Client and Proxy use kind `18909` announcements to resolve pubkeys to url's.

 ### Error handling